Newcastle Disease in Chickens

 The virus spreads from city to city, village to village, and island to island, completely destroying the chicken populations.

 When the virus has entered the flock, the other chickens become infected after a couple of days.
 Virulent strains spread in many ways to infect other chickens in the coop and are passed by:

 - the chicken’s breath and exhaled aerosols in the air

 - carcasses of dead birds

-For strains that are only passed on via the chicken’s droppings, the virus spreads a little bit slower.
+The virus spreads a bit slower for strains that are only passed on via the chicken’s droppings.
 In those cases, it can take up to two weeks before the full flock is infected.
 Young birds are especially sensitive to the disease.

 Survival of the virus outside the chicken

-The virus can survive multiple weeks in the chicken coop and run and is pretty resistant when it’s embedded in the dirt.
+The virus can survive multiple weeks in the chicken coop and run and is resistant when embedded in the dirt.
 However, it will break down in direct sunlight due to UV radiation.